pressly/goose/README.md

 goose is a database migration tool.

-You can manage your database's evolution by creating incremental SQL (or, soon, Go) scripts.
+You can manage your database's evolution by creating incremental SQL or Go scripts.

 # Install